 Other current resources

-- Our two latest EFC podcasts are interviews with churches who have been dealing with the Canada Summer Jobs grant changes.
-We spoke with Chad Nickerson of Calvary Temple Church in Saint John, N.B. and Emily Reesor of Fort Langley Evangelical Free Church in B.C. about how their churches have been responding to the Canada Summer Jobs grant controversy (Mar.
+- Recent EFC podcast interviews: Chad Nickerson of Calvary Temple Church in Saint John, N.B. and Emily Reesor of Fort Langley Evangelical Free Church in B.C. describe how their churches have been responding to the Canada Summer Jobs grant controversy (Mar.
 19, 2018)